Kinetic versus Magnetic Chaos in Toroidal Plasmas: A systematic quantitative comparison: Hamiltonian Models

 The Hamiltonian GC theory in canonical variables \cite{white1984hamiltonian, WhiteBook} provides a reduced dynamical description in which a charged particle's fast gyro-motion about a local magnetic field line is asymptotically separated from slower bounce and drift motions along and across magnetic field lines.
 The GC motion of a charged particle in a magnetic field is described by the Littlejohn Lagrangian \cite{littlejohn1983variational}, $L = (\mathbf{A}+\rho_{||}\mathbf{B}) \cdot \mathbf{u}+\mu\dot{\xi}-H$, where $\mathbf{A}$ and $\mathbf{B}$ are the vector potential and the magnetic field, $\mathbf{u}$ is the GC velocity, $\mu$ is the magnetic moment, $\xi$ is the gyro-phase, $\rho_{||}$ is the velocity component parallel to the magnetic field, normalized to B, and

 is the Hamiltonian corresponding to the particle energy $E$.
 The GC motion is given in normalized units where time is normalized to $\omega_{0}^{-1}$, with $\omega_{0}=q_iB_{0}/m_i$ the on-axis gyro-frequency, and distance is normalized to the major radius $R$, so that energy is normalized to $m_i\omega_{0}^2R^{2}$, where $q_i$ and $m_i$ are the ion charge and mass, respectively.
+For different particle species, the GC drift velocities scale with the mass-to-charge ratio.
 According to the ordering of the GC approximation \cite{WhiteBook}, the gyro-radius is $\rho=u/B<<1$, and the magnetic moment $\mu=u_{\bot}^2/(2B)$ as well as the cross-field drift are of order $\rho^2$.